-Ex-IRA leader and Northern Ireland minister Martin McGuinness dead at 66
+Clinton hails 'courageous' Martin McGuinness

 Story highlights

-- The former Deputy First Minister was a controversial figure in Northern Ireland

-- McGuinness retired from politics in January, saying his health was deteriorating
+- Clinton praises his integrity, says his word was 'as good as gold'

+(CNN)Former US President Bill Clinton has led tributes to Martin McGuinness, describing the former Irish Republican Army commander and Deputy First Minister of Northern Ireland who died on Monday as "courageous."

-(CNN)Martin McGuinness, former IRA commander and Deputy First Minister of Northern Ireland, died Monday night after a short illness, according to a statement released by the Sinn Fein party.
+McGuinness became Sinn Fein's chief negotiator during the Northern Ireland peace process, working with Clinton on the 1998 Good Friday Agreement.
+He died on Monday night after a short illness, according to a statement released by the Sinn Fein party.
 He was 66.

-A controversial figure, McGuinness was a leader in the Irish Republican Army terrorist group before becoming Sinn Fein's chief negotiator during the Northern Ireland peace process.
+"When he decided to fight for peace, Martin was calm, courageous, and direct," Clinton and former US Secretary of State, Hillary, said in a statement.

+"And when he gave his word, that was as good as gold.
+As Sinn Fein's chief negotiator, his integrity and willingness to engage in principled compromise were invaluable in reaching the Good Friday Agreement.

 In a statement, Sinn Fein described him as a man of "great determination, dignity and humility."